bdeckard92/dupUT/02-Lesson-Plans/02-Advanced-CSS/README.md

 ## Overview

 In this module, students will build on their foundational HTML, CSS, and Git skills as they learn advanced CSS.
 Students will learn powerful layout capabilities like media queries and flexbox to make pages mobile-responsive.
+This module teaches students Git workflow and shows them how to handle situations like changing between branches and resolving merge conflicts.

 In this week's virtual classes, you'll review flexbox, media queries, and other advanced CSS properties, like pseudo-classes and CSS variables.